t7leeschool/t7leeschool.github.io/STYLE.md

 In combos with b2 loops, write e.g. b+2,f\~N(x2) instead of b+2,f\~N b+2,f\~N.

+### Held directional inputs

+For Lee, the relevant moves are:

+- b,B+4(,3)
+- f,F+3
+- f,F+4
+- f,f,F+3,4(,3)
+- d,D/B+4
+- FC d/f,d,D/F+4

+This notation is important for precision.
+For moves like these, the directional input has to be held for at least 1 frame before the paired attack input.
+This is unlike a regular paired input such as b+4 where they both can be pressed on the same frame.

 ### Grounded states

 | ✔️ | ❌ | State |